aviram-shubeili/code-flow/docs/architecture-diagrams.md

     }
 ```

-*Note: Auth.js DB adapter schema is used for authentication and user management.
-Custom fields are added to the USER table as needed.*
+_Note: Auth.js DB adapter schema is used for authentication and user management.
+The schema is managed and migrated using Drizzle.
+Custom fields are added to the USER table as needed._

 ## 7. Component Interaction for PR Status Update